 Dot the veggies with some ricotta cheese and the last of the cheddar.

-Cover this bad boy with plastic wrap and stick it in the fridge overnight.
+Cover the Broccoli Strata with plastic wrap and stick it in the fridge overnight.

 What happens overnight?

 Magic.
 That’s what.
 The bread soaks up all that delicious egg mixture and almost turns into a solid layer.
 Think savory bread pudding.